By Clay Imports

 - - Use only non-pigmented or low-pigmented grouts.
 Do not use black or very dark grout and can seriously stain your cement tile.

-- - Confirm that the grout is applied in small sections, 4 square feet or less, and does not over-dry on the tile.
-Always apply grout and sealers to a test area prior to full application.
+- - Apply grout in small sections, 4 square feet or less, and do not over-dry on the tile.

 - - During a renovation, cover the newly installed floor with a breathable protective barrier.
 Avoid covering the floor with plastic or cardboard.